-In a climate that seems to be programmed incessantly towards tolerance, in the West, today’s chapter is almost unthinkable.
+In a social and political climate in the West that seems to be programmed incessantly towards tolerance, today’s chapter is almost unthinkable.
 It shows how noncompliance and an act of free will resulted in a death plot to destroy an entire people group, both young and old…

 READ ESTHER 3 Make notes, if you’d like, of what stands out for you.
 Feel free to use the “Leave a Comment” box below to also write some of your thoughts.

 Last century, the West had plenty to complain about when it came to the policies of communist country leaders that harmed ‘our human (democratic) right to choose’.
 In this century however, I wonder if our democratic countries have allowed a form of communism into their agenda for equality.
 Those who want the freedom of speech (to teach their children, or speak out publicly against modern policies) and the freedom of choice (to choose not to believe what’s being said at the top), apparently don’t have a human right to stand out as different, or noncompliant, especially when it disagrees with what ‘the party’ and their laws have sanctioned.